mmark-md/mmark-cli/README.md

 * Option: `--ext-font-awesome`

-This allows to turn autolinks with `fa` scheme into font awesome icons:
+This allows us to turn autolinks with `fa` scheme into font awesome icons:

 ```
 $ mmark --ext-font-awesome